oliverj990/chess-game/README.md

 CURRENT TASKS:
 - En passant
-- Add checkmate check
-- Write moves to console in chess annotation
 - Add stalemate
 - Add draw by repetition
+- Load position from FEN (Forsyth-Edwards Notation)
+- Record game in PGN (Portable Game Notation)
-- Add board square numbers to chess board
+- Write moves to console in chess annotation

+CURRENT BUGS:
+- Noticed a bug when trying to capture pinned knight.
+Bishop/queen move to knight's square but knight stays on board on same square.
+Turn changes like normal.
+Unable to reproduce consistently.

 COMPLETED TASKS:
 - Draw board